Setting the timing of actions

 Copy a contact property value

 This action allows you to copy data from one contact property to another contact or company property.
 This is most useful in situations of data clean-up.
 If you no longer use a certain property but want the data copied to another, similar property, you can use this action to automate the task.
-Note that the source and target properties must be the same field type.
+Please note that some properties will not be able to be copied to if they have different types.
+Incompatible properties will not appear as options in the target property in your workflow action.

 Copy a company property value